affinidi/affinidi-tdk-dotnet/README.md

 {
     static async Task Main(string[] args)
     {
+        // Use DotEnv to load environment variables
+        // Ensure that you have a .env in place with the values before proceeding Env.Load();

         // Instantiate AuthProviderConfig object to load the AuthProvider.
-        // Ensure that these sensitive information are kept safe.
+        // Never hardcode sensitive values in production
-        // You may use `DotNetEnv` to load this info from your .env var authProviderParams = new AuthProviderParams
+        // Use environment variables or secure configuration management var authProviderParams = new AuthProviderParams
         {
             // Please generate your own Personal Access Tokens (PAT).
             // Refer to https://docs.affinidi.com/dev-tools/affinidi-tdk/get-access-token/#create-a-personal-access-token-pat for the guide on creating your own PAT.
-            ProjectId = "<YOUR-PROJECT-ID>",
+            ProjectId = Environment.GetEnvironmentVariable("PROJECT_ID"),
-            TokenId = "<YOUR-TOKEN-ID>",
+            TokenId = Environment.GetEnvironmentVariable("TOKEN_ID"),
-            PrivateKey = "<YOUR-PRIVATE-KEY>"
+            PrivateKey = Environment.GetEnvironmentVariable("PRIVATE_KEY")
         };

         // create an AuthProvider instance